skygate/skylabs-redux/docs/tutorial.md

 ![App screenshot](./images/app-screenshot1.png)

-Now we try to connect an action to component.
-Let's do fo voting up.
+Now we will try to connect an action to component.
+Let's do for voting up.

 Go back to `Comments.jsx`.
 As in CommentsList component we need to import `connect` method from _react-redux_.
 We need to import an action creator for voting up.
 It will be `voteUpComment`.

 ```javascript
 import React from "react";